swiftlang/swift-evolution/proposals/NNNN-noncopyable-structs-and-enums.md

   exclusively accessed for the duration of the call.
 - Projecting a stored property of a struct for mutation is a mutating use of the entire struct.
-- Projecting a tuple element is a mutating use of only that tuple element.
+- A stored property of a class may be mutated using a dynamic exclusivity check, to assert that there are no aliasing mutations, as happens today.
+  For noncopyable properties, the assertion also enforces that no borrows are attempted during the mutation, as discussed under "Noncopyable stored properties in classes" below.
 - Invoking a `mutating` method on a value is a mutating use of the `self` parameter for the duration of the callee's execution.
 - Accessing a computed property or subscript through a `mutating` getter and/or setter is a mutating use of `self` for the duration of the accessor's execution.
 - Capturing a mutable local binding into a nonescaping closure is a mutating use of the binding for the duration of the callee that receives the